 With the discovery of the varroa mites becoming resistant to synthetic (or man-made) chemical treatments, this fact has prompted the kiwimana team to look at alternative treatment methods to keep our Bees alive.
 We found this new tool for applying Oxalic-Acid crystals, and the kiwimana team are really excited to introduce you to – the “Kiwi Oxalic Acid Vaporizer” !

 The “Kiwi Oxalic Acid Vaporizer” is a vaporizer-unit which heats-up.
 You place the Oxalic-Acid crystals in the head of the vaporiser unit and the fumes are formed from the heat-exchange.

 The fumes rise and are then spread by Bee-movement around the Beehive and it leaves small particles all over the hive.

-The fumes, or smoke, create a kind of ‘dust of particles' which kills the mites by what is still yet to be exactly established in research, by disabling their ability to feed on the bees and they die.
+The fumes, or smoke, create a kind of ‘dust particles' which kills the mites by what is still yet to be exactly established in research, but believed to disable the mites ability to feed on the bees and they die.

 The Benefits of A Oxalic acid vaporizer

 - Much Cheaper – 1 grams of Oxalic acid crystals cost around 2.5 cents per application of treatment (1 colony x 4 applications = 10cents)